kontena/kubelet-rubber-stamp/README.md

 ...
 ```

-Check that the certificate kubelet offers in itäs API is signed by control plane.
+Check that the certificate kubelet offers in it's API is signed by control plane.

 ## Deploying